-- Using a restaurant bathroom
+- Using a public restroom

 - Entering the office of a reproductive health provider

 The 1967 Supreme Court case Katz v.
-United States held that the government may not record a conversation made from a public phone booth (with the glass door shut), even if the recording device is on the outside since the individual making the call has a reasonable expectation of privacy.
+United States (1967) held that the government may not record a conversation made from a public phone booth (with the glass door shut), even if the recording device is on the outside.
+In this case, the individual making the call has a reasonable expectation of privacy.

 An invasion of one's privacy could raise one of the following claims in tort law:

-- Intrusion of Solitude
+- Intrusion of solitude

-- Appropriation of Name or Likeness
+- Appropriation of name or likeness

-- Public Disclosure of Private Facts
+- Public disclosure of private facts

-- False Light
+- False light

-Need Help with a Confidentiality or Privacy Matter?
+Need Help With a Confidentiality or Privacy Matter?
 Contact an Attorney

 Confidentiality between the professional and client or patient is paramount in a legal or medical setting.
 Confidentiality allows the person seeking help to explain their issue without fear of its disclosure.
 The public interest in protecting confidential information is essential to understand when working with professionals.